ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 Fortunately at rOpenSci we have a [Contributing Guide](https://contributing.ropensci.org/), there is a whole book describing the different ways you can contribute to the community (check our [Tip Sheet for a summary](/blog/2022/09/13/contributing-ropensci/)).
 For example, you can, Write a blog post, Review a package, Maintain a package, Speak at a Community Call, Become a champion or Host a coworking session.

-{{< figure src = "contributions.png" alt = "Cartoons people doing differents contribution to rOpenSci: Write a blog post, Review a package, Speak at a community call, Maintain a package, Become a champion, Host a coworking session">}}
+{{< figure src = "contributions.png" alt = "Cartoons people doing differents contribution to rOpenSci: Write a blog post, Review a package, Speak at a community call, Maintain a package, Become a champion, Host a coworking session" caption = "Contribution examples.
+[Image by freepik](https://www.freepik.com/free-vector/hand-drawn-style-stickman-collection_20884533.htm)">}}

 Many of these forms of contribution can be made with other people and there we have our nodes and a connection between them.
 In our examples: